 Welcome to the LitCharts study guide on John Steinbeck's Of Mice and Men.
 Created by the original team behind SparkNotes, LitCharts are the world's best literature guides.

-A brief biography of John Steinbeck with the historical and literary context of Of Mice and Men.
+A concise biography of John Steinbeck plus historical and literary context for Of Mice and Men.

-The entire plot of Of Mice and Men on one page.
+A quick-reference summary: Of Mice and Men on a single page.

 Detailed Summary & Analysis

-Detailed summary with side-by-side analysis of every chapter of Of Mice and Men.
+In-depth summary and analysis of every chapter of Of Mice and Men.
+Visual theme-tracking, too.

-Analysis of Of Mice and Men's major symbols.
+Explanations, analysis, and visualizations of Of Mice and Men's themes.

-Of Mice and Men's most important quotes, sortable by character, theme, chapter, or all three.
+Of Mice and Men's important quotes, sortable by theme, character, or chapter.

-Description and analysis of all of Of Mice and Men's important characters.
+Description, analysis, and timelines for Of Mice and Men's characters.